SCOPE-HS/HP-Codewars-2016/readme.md

 This is the code from HPCW 2016

-This is a stub, could someone update this?
+This is the original code's branch, this should never be updated, it's just for posterity.